akilmarshall/pygart/README.md

 ## July 11

-I stumbled across a particularlly wonderful color pallet and gave a little more thought brick wall patterns (more on this later).
+I stumbled across a particularly wonderful color pallet and gave a little more thought brick wall patterns (more on this in the future).

 ```
 cosine(base2, red, green, base01)